solana-labs/ecosystem/projects/waves.md

 twitter: https://twitter.com/wavesprotocol
 telegram: https://t.me/wavesnews
 discord: https://discord.com/invite/cnFmDyA
----

-Waves is a Crypto-platform for asset/custom token issuance, transfer and trading on the Waves blockchain, with centralised order matching and decentralised settlement.
+Waves is a Crypto-platform for asset/custom token issuance, transfer, and trading on the Waves blockchain, with centralised order matching and decentralised settlement.

 We are thrilled to announce the integration of the Solana protocol into Gravity, a decentralized cross-chain and oracle network based on the Waves protocol.
 As a result of the integration, the Solana network will be available for data transfers between Gravity network participants.